Udacity Review – Are These Advanced Technology Courses Worth It?

 How Udacity Works

-To use Udacity, you must create an account, using either Facebook, Google, or your email.
-Once you complete your profile, you’ll be taken to your homepage, where you’ll be able to see the courses (most common ones being called Nanodegrees), applications, and other projects.
-Udacity recommends their top 6 most popular Nanodegrees, but you can also browse their entire catalog.
+To access Udacity, you must create an account using Facebook, Google, or your email.
+After completing your profile, you’ll reach your homepage, where you can view courses (primarily called Nanodegrees), applications, and other projects.
+Udacity highlights their top 6 most popular Nanodegrees, though you can browse their complete catalog.

 Udacity Homepage

-You may search for a specific class by name, or browse through Udacity’s topics: Programing and Development, Artificial Intelligence, Cloud Computing, Data Science, Business, Autonomous Systems, and Career.
-You’ll be able to see the skills covered in each course, along with the level of the class: beginning, intermediate, or expert.
+You can search for specific classes by name or browse Udacity’s topics: Programming and Development, Artificial Intelligence, Cloud Computing, Data Science, Business, Autonomous Systems, and Career.
+Each course displays covered skills and difficulty level: beginning, intermediate, or expert.

 Udacity Catalog